Absolute Med. Supplies, Inc. v Unitrin Advantage Ins. Co. (2023 NY Slip Op 51237(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Richard Tsai, J.), dated July 12, 2021.
-The order denied defendant’s motion for summary judgment dismissing the complaint and granted plaintiff’s cross motion for summary judgment.
+Appeal from an order of the Civil Court of the City of New York, Kings County (D. Bernadette Neckles, J.), entered July 29, 2022.
+The order, insofar as appealed from as limited by the brief, granted the branches of defendant’s motion seeking summary judgment dismissing the first and second causes of action of the complaint and denied the branches of plaintiff’s cross-motion seeking summary judgment upon those causes of action.

 ENTER: